brandon-nguyen-lam/TFT-Rolling-Sim/README.md

 * Units out of the pool

 ## Things that this does not account for: ##
 * Gold you have, I attempted the math and I couldn't get it.
+The formula is (gold // 2) * 5.
 * Other people's boards and shops.

 # For some general knowledge, the champion pool is as stands: #